 Legislature

-The Board of Trustees of the Austin Independent School District adopted its priorities for the 88th Legislature, which convened January 10, 2023.
+On June 20, 2024, the Board of Trustees of the Austin Independent School District approved the District’s first group of priorities for the 89th Legislature which will convene in January14, 2025.
 The emphasis is on public school funding – an issue in which our community has expressed a deep interest.
 These priorities focus on funding reforms that will increase the state’s funding for all school districts and lessen the reliance on recapture dollars.

 The Austin ISD Board of Trustees supports the original intent of recapture as a system to more equitably fund public education across the state of Texas.
 The focus of our priorities surrounding recapture is not to eliminate the system, but rather to support significant reforms to a system that is now almost three decades old and no longer working as intended.

-Many of the 160 “property wealthy” school districts educate a majority of economically disadvantaged students.
-Recent property tax appraisals have bumped Austin ISD’s recapture payment to $855 million.
-Austin ISD educates nearly 52 percent economically disadvantaged students at schools that support more than 100 languages.
+Many of the 241 “property wealthy” school districts educate a majority of economically disadvantaged students.
+Austin ISD’s recapture payment is projected to be $690.8 million in 2024-25, nearly half of what it collects in proprty taxes.
+Austin ISD educates nearly 52 percent economically disadvantaged students at schools that support more than 90 languages.

 We Support